typedly/descriptor/README.md

 The interface for wrapped property descriptor.

 > **Note:**
-> The generic parameter `D` is now constrained to `WrappedPropertyDescriptor<O, K, V, A, N, C, E, D> | PropertyDescriptor`, with the default set to `WrappedPropertyDescriptor<O, K, V, A, N, C, E, any>`.
+> The generic parameter `D` is now constrained to `WrappedPropertyDescriptor<O, K, V, A, N, C, E, any> | PropertyDescriptor`, with the default set to `WrappedPropertyDescriptor<O, K, V, A, N, C, E, any>`.
 > The `descriptor` parameter in the `set` and `get` methods is always a `WrappedPropertyDescriptor`.
 > The `previousDescriptor` property is typically a `WrappedPropertyDescriptor`, except for the initial wrap, where it may be a plain `PropertyDescriptor` (to support chaining from a base data descriptor).